coloradokim/deckset-presentations/kick-ass-teacher.md

 ---

 ## Examples
-* By the end of this workshop, you will be able to
+By the end of this workshop, you will be able to:

-  * Inspect DOM nodes and elements
+- Inspect DOM nodes and elements
-  * Modify existing DOM elements
+- Modify existing DOM elements
-  * Create new DOM elements
+- Create new DOM elements
-  * Describe the Document Object Model
+- Describe the Document Object Model

 ---